 In our limited experience, all art forms should be applicable to any community, and that’s its universal appeal.

-What is the greatest strength of The Arts compared to other skill sets or crafts out there in the world?
+What is the greatest strength of the arts compared to other skill sets or crafts out there in the world?

 In the field of personal development, I would also say the arts helps any person find solace in themselves and others, whether through an imaginative or physical space.
 This, I believe, is great for overcoming, not just suppressing, personal anxieties and concerns.
-I also believe the arts is, by nature, a highly accessible and tactile process which reminds us of and develops the relations we have with ourselves and the physical world around us.
-Lastly, because it’s so flexible in terms of how little or how much it takes to express ourselves, anyone can find or use the arts for their personal and interpersonal growth, with whatever resources they have, or any number of persons in a community.
+I also believe the arts is, by nature, a highly accessible and tactile process that reminds us of and develops the relations we have with ourselves and the physical world around us.
+Lastly, because it’s so flexible in terms of how little or how much it takes to express ourselves, anyone can find or use the arts for their personal and interpersonal growth, with whatever resources they have or any number of persons in a community.
 This makes the creative arts one of the most endearing crafts in social and personal development.